 Let’s start by talking about the biggest loan that most people apply for in their lives: their mortgage.
 To qualify for a conventional loan, you must have a credit score of at least 620.
 Of course, some lenders may require higher credit scores, but 678 definitely meets (or rather, exceeds) the requirements.

 A 678 credit score is also enough to qualify for other types of loans, including auto loans and personal loans.
+Just remember, every lender has different standards, so it’s worth shopping around!
 While these loans don’t necessarily have a universal minimum requirement like mortgages do, you’ll still generally need at least a fair or good score to qualify.

 Finally, there are plenty of credit cards you can qualify for with a 678 credit score.
+You might miss out on the premium options, but there are still solid choices out there.
 But it’s worth noting that, while you may qualify for many basic or rewards credit cards, you probably won’t qualify for most of the premium credit cards on the market.
 Those cards — which offer higher rewards or sign-up bonuses than your standard credit card — usually require excellent credit.

 It’s worth noting that just because you qualify for a loan or credit card with a 678 doesn’t necessarily mean you’ll have access to the best interest rates.
 Generally speaking, the best interest rates are available to those borrowers with credit scores of 740 or higher.
 As a result, a credit score of 678 will probably result in you paying a bit more over the course of your loan.